Updated Apr 23, 2026

 Q: How does this connect to broader efforts around equality, diversity and inclusion in UK higher education?

-A: If evaluation systems systematically under-represent the views of students from minority ethnic backgrounds or lower socioeconomic groups, then decisions made on the basis of that data risk perpetuating inequities.
+A: If evaluation systems systematically under-represent the views of students from minority ethnic backgrounds or lower socioeconomic groups, decisions made on the basis of that data risk reinforcing inequities.
 The OfS and institutions themselves have placed increasing emphasis on reducing awarding gaps and improving outcomes for under-represented students.
 Ensuring that student voice mechanisms genuinely capture diverse perspectives is a necessary part of that effort.
-It is not just an administrative detail.
-It is a matter of institutional equity.
+It is not just an administrative detail, it is a matter of institutional equity.

 [Paper Source]: Erica De Bruin, Ann L. Owen and Stephen Wu "Can student evaluations be made more representative?
 Testing alternative strategies" DOI: 10.1080/03075079.2025.2467424